The Soldier’s Network

-The Future of Tactical Voice & Data Communications for America’s Warfighters
+Mission-Critical Voice & Data Communications for the Warfighter

-Putting the power of the network in the hands of soldiers on the ground for the first time ever, General Dynamics’ Manpack and Rifleman radios extend voice and data communications to the tactical edge.
+Putting the power of the network in the hands of soldiers on the ground, General Dynamics’ Manpack and Rifleman radios extend voice and data communications to the tactical edge.
 Working together to form ad-hoc networks without fixed infrastructure, and connected to the WIN-T network and Mobile User Objective System (MUOS) satellite system, the Manpack and Rifleman Radios enable apps and data service for individual soldiers like never before.

 Enabled by the Soldier’s Network, General Dynamics’ Mission Command Applications provide the situational awareness and real-time information commanders need to make effective decisions and they provide the warfighter with the information necessary to complete their mission.